LorenzoPozzi97/Churn/README.md

 # Churn
 The project involved the use of a Machine Learniing algorithm, ie XGBoost, for the prediction of churn Rate of clients.
+The code is combined with graphical visualisations that help the comprehension of the results.
+Moreover, the final part of the project include a Client Segmetation technique based on a clustering algorithm to understand the caracteristics of those clients that are more likely to churn.